 - The American Express® Gold Card's rewards structure benefits cardholders who spend big on dining out, getting groceries and traveling.

 - The annual credits with this card go a long way toward justifying the annual fee — provided you can use them.

 - If you can't stomach the annual fee or your spending doesn't line up with the bonus categories, there are plenty of alternative rewards cards for you to consider.

 Deciding whether the American Express® Gold Card is worth the $250 annual fee can be tricky, especially since Amex has so many popular rewards credit cards to choose from.
 For example, the Amex EveryDay® Credit Card* lets users earn the same type of rewards — in the form of Amex Membership Rewards® points — with no annual fee at all.
 Then there’s The Platinum Card® from American Express, which comes with far more perks despite its much higher annual fee of $695.

 All things considered, the Amex Gold’s benefits can more than make up for the annual fee.
 From there, the exceptional rewards rate and welcome offer make this card a spectacular deal for the right type of spender.

 But, is the Amex Gold Card worth the $250 annual fee in the long run?
 Keep reading to find out when and if the Amex Gold’s annual fee is worth paying — especially for the first year.

-When is the annual fee worth it?
+When is the Amex Gold worth the annual fee?